5G-A Gigabit Downlink Is Here — But Can Indoor Mobile Signal Keep Up?

 SINR (Signal-to-Noise)13-20 dB7-13 dB0-7 dBBelow 0 dB

-In suitable site conditions, a properly designed and installed indoor coverage solution can often improve RSRP by around 10–20 dB, which may be the difference between unstable service and practical daily usability.
+A proper indoor coverage solution can often improve RSRP by around 10–20 dB under suitable site conditions.
+In practical terms, that can be the difference between unstable signal and usable daily communication.

 building mobile signal